-2David said to Ahimelech the priest, “The king has commanded me a business and has said to me, ‘Let no man know anything of the business about which I send you and what I have commanded you; and I have appointed the young men to such and such a place.’
+2David said to Ahimelech the priest, “The king has charged me with a matter and said to me, ‘Let no one know anything about the matter on which I am sending you and what I have charged you.’
+And I have directed the young men to such and such a place.”

-3Now therefore what is under your hand?
-Give me five loaves of bread in my hand or whatever there is present.”
+3So now, what is under your hand?
+Give me five loaves of bread in my hand or whatever is here.”

-5David answered the priest and said to him, “Truly, women have been kept from us about these three days.
+5David answered the priest and said to him, “Truly, women have been kept from us these three days.
 When I came out, the vessels of the young men were holy, though it was but a common journey.
-How much more then today can their vessels be holy?”
+How much more so today will their vessels be holy?”

-6So the priest gave him holy bread, for there was no bread there but the Bread of the Presence that was taken from before Yahweh, to put hot bread in the day when it was taken away.
+6So the priest gave him holy bread, for there was no bread there but the Bread of the Presence that was taken from before Yahweh in order to put hot bread in its place on the day when it was taken away.

-13He changed his behavior before them and pretended to be mad in their hands, and scrabbled on the doors of the gate and let his saliva fall down on his beard.
+13So he changed his behavior before them and pretended to be mad in their hands, and made marks on the doors of the gate and let his saliva run down on his beard.

-14Then Achish said to his servants, “Look, you see the man is mad.
-Why then have you brought him to me?
+14Then Achish said to his servants, “Look!
+You see the man is mad.
+Why have you brought him to me?

-15Do I lack madmen, that you have brought this fellow to play the madman in my presence?
-Will this fellow come into my house?”
+15Do I lack madmen, that you have brought this one to act the madman around me?
+Should this one come into my house?”